temporalio/documentation/docs/typescript/clients.md

 You should use [cancellationScopes](/docs/typescript/cancellation-scopes) if you need to cancel Child Workflows.

-The same concept of "Workflow Handles" applies to retrieving handles for Child and External Workflows - as long as you have the Workflow ID:
+The same concept of "Workflow Handles" applies to retrieving handles for Child and External Workflows—as long as you have the Workflow ID:

 ```ts
 // inside Workflow code